Here are listed monuments and attractions No. 1 - 100 described in this Website.

 One of the best seaside poppy meadows is located at Point Buchon.
 Often in spring this approximately 6 km long and up to 0.8 km wide stretch of seaside plain is covered with millions of bright orange California poppies.

 One of the best known and most impressive groups of cave temples worldwide is Ajanta Caves.
 These caves contain some of the richest collections of ancient art in region.
-Ajanta art inspired numerous artists of late 19th - early 20th centuries, many people were essentially obsessed with copying Ajanta paintings, there have been written numerous books about this phenomenal achievement of humanity.
+Ajanta art inspired numerous artists of the late 19th - early 20th centuries, many people were essentially obsessed with copying Ajanta paintings, there have been written numerous books about this phenomenal achievement of humanity.

 The centre of one of the largest cities in the world – Mumbai – is just 10 kilometres away from the small, forested Elephanta Island.
 But forests and cliffs of Elephanta Island hide magnificent secrets – Elephanta Caves, giant chambers hewn in solid cliff and adorned with some of the most magnificent stone carvings known to be made by ancient man.
 Nobody knows for sure when and by whom these amazing monuments have been created.
 Whole caves with pillars and the beautiful artwork were made as giant sculptures – by precise carving of the solid basalt and removing it.